Chucktesta420/CongenicaTasks/README.md

-Tasks I did while applying for Mid-Level QA Automation Engineer.
+Tasks I did while applying for Mid-Level QA Automation Engineer position.
 More info on each task in their README files